I. Naming of a Building/Facility in Recognition of Financial Contributions

 The contribution will be 50% of the building’s replacement cost.

-Renovation projects costing in excess of $1,000,000 may be named with a gift of at least one half of the total project cost.
+Renovation projects costing $1,000,000 or more may be named with a gift of at least one half of the total project cost.
 Projects costing less than $1,000,000 may be named with a gift of at least three quarters of the total project cost.

-The college administration may consider and determine appropriate recognition of individuals, businesses or organizations who have made a significant, non-financial contribution to ACC.
-Such recognition may include a variety of means such as a plaque, planting of a tree, name plates on equipment, etc.
+The College administration may consider and determine appropriate recognition of individuals, businesses or organizations who have made a significant contribution to ACC that is not financial in nature.
+Such honorary recognition may include naming of an ACC building or facility.

-A request for recognition shall be submitted to the President’s Office and include:
+A request for honorary recognition shall be submitted to the Chancellor’s Office and include: